mixinmax/jquery.swatches/README.md

 <img src="img/beach.png" align="center"/>

+Check out the examples section to see the animation too.

 ## Customizing

 The `div` can have any class you want, however the stylesheet supplied is only configured for the `.swatch` class.
 Using different classes would allow you to render groups of swatches at individual times by calling `swatchify()` on a different selector.